nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Overview

-SmartLib is a desktop app for managing private book loaning services owning less than 10,000 books, optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
+SmartLib is a desktop app for managing libraries and private book loaning services owning less than 10,000 books, optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).